banacorn/agda-mode/README.md

 Unlike on Emacs, **agda-mode on Atom doesn't come with syntax highlighting bundled**, nor does it highlight your code dynamically on load (yet).

-To have your code highlighted and be a decent human being:
+To have your code highlighted:

 1. Install **language-agda**:
   * from the editor: `Atom > Preferences... > Install`, search for `language-agda` and install